 Generate KB skills at build time, don't parameterise them

-Build-time generation — a template contains {{claw_root}}/notes/, a setup script resolves it to commonplace/kb/notes/, and the generated skill is literal.
-The LLM reads and acts directly.
+Build-time generation — a template contains {{kb_root}}/notes/, a setup script resolves it to an absolute path at install time, and the generated skill is literal.
+The LLM reads and acts directly, with no substitution step.

 Build-time generation is the right choice.
 It's constraining applied to configuration — the template is soft, the generated output is hard.
 You pay the flexibility cost once at setup time, not on every use.
+The canonical form for any skill is standalone (paths resolved to concrete values); the templating step is the mechanism for producing that canonical form, not a feature that should leak into the runtime artifact.

 Installation-specific inputs